prodriguezsosa/conText/vignettes/quickstart.md

 Given each party’s embeddings, we can proceed to do some exploratory analysis.
-First, we can evaluate differences in nearest neighbors –features with the highest cosine-similarity with each group embedding– using `conText::nns()`.
+First, we can evaluate differences in nearest neighbors –--features with the highest cosine-similarity with each group embedding–--using `conText::nns()`.
 We can use the `candidates` argument to limit the set of features we want `nns` to consider as candidate nearest neighbors.
 In this example we limit candidates to those features that appear in our corpus by setting `candidates = immig_wv_party@features` (otherwise, any word in the set of pre-trained embeddings can be a candidate).

 ``` r
 # find nearest neighbors by party setting as_list = TRUE outputs a list with a